 Otherwise, you will only fight the reality that will cause more suffering in your life.

-In case of a job loss, you can use the situation to learn how to build your own business online.
+In case of a job loss, you could use the situation to learn how to build your own business.

 Control what you can.
 You can’t control the situation you are in but you can control your own thoughts, feelings, and actions to get the results that you want in your life.